-Many students in the program are kosher, vegetarian, and even vegan.
+Many students in the program are vegetarian and even vegan.
 Cuisine in Accra is heavily centered around meat and fish, but don't let this deter you.
 The restaurants affiliated with the NYU Accra meal plan do a great job of making vegetarian friendly dishes.
 Additionally, as supplement for protein, beans, yogurt, nuts, and groundnut paste (peanut butter) are great options.
 Also, there is some tofu at the meal plan restaurants every once in a while.
 As far as eating out at traditional Ghanaian restaurants, being sure your meal is vegetarian is a lot more of a challenge.
 Be sure to communicate your dietary restrictions to the student life staff and they will be happy to accommodate you.

 Accra's nightlife is diverse.
 There are clubs harder to get into than some in New York City, with covers and strict dress codes.
 While some bars are not much more than a full cooler, a beaded curtain, and a good view of the African night sky.
 You can often find live music or street performers.
 In addition, a lot of ex-pat bars and casinos are scattered around Osu.

 " At least once a week , many of the students would get together and make brunch or dinner in one of the houses.
 Learn how to make Ghanaian cuisine or an American meal you have been missing."

 For dinners during the week, there is a meal plan that is split between two restaurants: